-Another example of response to the food crisis faced by Indigenous Peoples, the "Native Seed and Food Sovereignty Project for COVID-19 Relief" was launched in Tucson, Arizona.
-In collaboration with the International Indian Treaty Council, Yoemem Tekia Foundation (YTF), San Xavier Coop Farm (SXCF), and the O'odham Mutual and Cultural Aid (OMCA) based in and adjacent to the Pascua Yaqui and Tohono O'odham Nations.

-The project, which has recently expanded to include other organizations and communities, supports Indigenous Peoples' food sovereignty and restoration of traditional seed, food and medicinal plant use.
+An additional response to the food crisis faced by Indigenous Peoples, the "Native Seed and Food Sovereignty Project for COVID-19 Relief" was launched in Tucson, Arizona by the International Indian Treaty Council in collaboration with Yoemem Tekia Foundation (YTF), San Xavier Coop Farm (SXCF), and the O'odham Mutual and Cultural Aid (OMCA) based in and adjacent to the Pascua Yaqui and Tohono O'odham Nations.
+This project, which has recently expanded to include other organizations and communities, supports food sovereignty and Indigenous Peoples' restoration of traditional seed, food and medicinal plant use.